19 Safety Tips for Driving at Night

 10. Stay Aware of Wildlife Warning and Signs

-Animals are more likely to cross the road without warning at night when they are more busy.
+Animals are more likely to cross the road without warning at night when they are busier.
 Paying attention to signs left by animals, especially in rural or forested areas, can help you avoid possible dangers.

 Here is a list of animals involved in a collision: